Policy and Process

 Hybrid Model for CEC Programs

-A hybrid model is defined as a setting where the CEC is in person with a group of students and the ACPE Certified Educator who is running the unit and overseeing the work of the CEC is in a different location and is virtual for a majority of the time (we understand that due to COVID, there are centers whose students are not meeting in person, so until this changes, meeting by video with the training educator present is acceptable).
+A hybrid model is defined as a setting where the CEC is in person with a group of students and the ACPE Certified Educator who is running the unit and overseeing the work of the CEC is in a different location and is virtual for a majority of the time.

-- A center must be accredited for Certified Educator CPE.
+- A program must be accredited for Certified Educator CPE.

 - It needs to be clear that the ACPE Certified Educator is running the unit and is responsible for education and evaluations.
 The role of the CEC will be developed in accordance with the Progressive Autonomy in Educating Under Supervision that is outlined in the Certification Manual.